Let's talk about the number two thing on your mind during your menstrual cycle.

 Other gastrointestinal symptoms

-Like we said, constipation or diarrhea are totally common bowel movements to have during your menstrual cycle.
+Like we said, constipation or diarrhea are totally common bowel movements to have during a menstrual cycle.
 Additionally, people with irritable bowel syndrome (IBS) may experience increased aggravated gastrointestinal symptoms during their period.
 For more information on IBS, inflammatory bowel disease and other health conditions, speak with a medical professional.

-Can I stop period poops from happening?
+Can my teen stop period poops from happening?

 How to manage period poops